How long should a resume be? One page? Two pages? Does it even matter? We’re here to answer all your questions about resume length!

 - Personalize every resume you send to match the requirements from the job ad.

 All check?
 Well—good luck at your big interview!

-Questions?
-Doubts?
-Concerns?
+Questions about a server resume?
+Doubts or Concerns?
 Drop me a line in the comments and let me know if there’s anything else you’d like to learn about writing a food service resume.
 I’ll do my best to help!